Irish phone tapping scandal

 On 18 December 1982, Irish Times security correspondent Peter Murtagh broke the news that the telephone of Bruce Arnold and Geraldine Kennedy had been tapped officially with warrants signed by former Minister for Justice Seán Doherty.
 This was revealed after the November 1982 elections which the outgoing government had lost.

 Incoming Minister for Justice Michael Noonan ordered an investigation and on 20 January 1983 announced findings that the previous Fianna Fáil government had authorised illegal phone tapping of the journalists Geraldine Kennedy, Bruce Arnold and Vincent Browne.
 Seán Doherty signed warrants for the taps while Minister for Justice.
 Normally phone tapping was used to investigate serious crime or threats to the security of the state but the reverse happened in this case, Minister Noonan announced.

 History

 Tapping

 The phone tapping warrants were initiated by Séan Doherty in discussion with Deputy Garda Commissioner Joseph Ainsworth.

-The phone of Bruce Arnold was tapped from May 10, 1982 to July 12 the same year.
+The phone of Bruce Arnold was tapped from 10 May 1982 to 12 July the same year.
 The application was stated to be for security purposes, with a departmental record claiming he was "anti-national".

-The phone of Geraldine Kennedy was tapped from July 28, 1982 to November 16 that year with a renewal on October 27 on the grounds that it was "yielding results".
+The phone of Geraldine Kennedy was tapped from 28 July 1982 to 16 November that year with a renewal on 27 October on the grounds that it was "yielding results".
 For the tap on Kennedys' phone a new category of "national security" was created for the warrant.

-Deputy Commissioner Ainsworth requested a complete set of transcripts on October 5, 1982.
+Deputy Commissioner Ainsworth requested a complete set of transcripts on 5 October 1982.